-Brittney is currently the Program Coordinator with the Northern Council for Global Cooperation in Whitehorse, Yukon.
+Brittney is currently the Senior Policy Analyst on Women, Peace & Security (WPS) for Global Affairs Canada in Whitehorse, Yukon.
 She is responsible for recruiting youth from the North to participate in the Global Affairs funded International Aboriginal Youth Internship initiative (IAYI), which will provide 100 Indigenous youth with opportunities to live and work overseas with non-profit organizations working on a diversity of global and local issues.
 Brittney looks forward to working closely with Indigenous communities in Canada and partner organizations overseas.

 Brittney credits the skills she gained as an MAIS student for her career achievements to date and would highly recommend the program to others keen to engage in deep (and fun!) interdisciplinary conversations about global issues.